Mo5mami/kinasa_2nd_place/README.md

 # kinasa_2nd_place
-This GL4 's team solution for UmojaHack Tunisia: InstaDeep Kinase Classification Challenge by UmojaHack Africa
+This is GL4 's team solution for UmojaHack Tunisia: InstaDeep Kinase Classification Challenge by UmojaHack Africa.

 # Folders:
-**data** : where to put the provided data from the competition **results** : where each experiment result is stored **models** : where experiments models are stored
+**data** : where to put the provided data from the competition

+**results** : where each experiment result is stored

+**models** : where experiments models are stored

 # Instruction: